What to wear to The Cheltenham Festival

 The Gold Cup, the most prestigious and sought after title in jump racing is run on the final day, with jockeys competing over a gruelling 3 miles, with 22 fences to tackle.
 Perhaps the most famous horse to compete in the Gold Cup was Best Mate, who won the race in 2002, 2003 and 2004.
 His ashes are buried next to the winning post at the racecourse, a fitting resting place for a racing legend.

 It’s worth noting here that each of Cheltenham’s four days has a slightly different atmosphere and character, something the style-savvy racegoer can and will address, subtly, in their choice of outfits, often with a simple switch of accessories or separates, keeping tweed as the foundation of their look.
-Note too that there’s a cool and relaxed side to Cheltenham – that eclectic entertainments programme features live music and DJ sets at The Park, situated within the Club and Tattersalls enclosure, this year with BBC Radio 1’s Nick Grimshaw, Love Island’s Laura Whitmore and Capital Radio’s Roman Kemp and Marvin Humes.
-Feel free to embrace that festival vibe by loosening up and incorporating quirky and bright accessories (for starters, check out Cordings printed scarves, Argentinian polo belts and a rather fabulous fox fur collar that doubles as a headband).
+Note too that there’s a cool and relaxed side to Cheltenham – that eclectic entertainments programme features live music and DJ sets at The Park, situated within the Club and Tattersalls enclosure.
+Feel free to embrace that festival vibe by loosening up and incorporating quirky and bright accessories (for starters, check out Cordings printed silk scarves, Argentinian polo belts and a rather fabulous fox fur collar that doubles as a headband).

-No matter which day you are dressing for, a smart overcoat is the starting line.
+No matter which day you are dressing for, a smart overcoat is the starting line of any men’s Cheltenham outfit.
 For men, the covert coat is the style most famously associated with Cheltenham and, as the earliest and best runner, the Cordings Original Covert Coat is without doubt the champion here.
-In a beige wool twill, it’s designed for layering and works well with all tweeds, while the roomy inside poacher’s pocket will take care of mobile phone, gloves and hip flask (recommended for extra-chilly days).
+In a beige wool twill, it’s designed for layering and works well with all tweeds, while the roomy inside poacher’s pocket will take care of your mobile phone, gloves and hip flask (recommended for extra-chilly days).
 It looks particularly fine worn over Cordings House Check Tweed.
-Of course, you can opt for the jacket paired with lambswool and corduroy trousers, but the two-piece or three-piece suit always gives a distinguished air, plus it’s more fashionable, with 2020 catwalks showing a welcome move away from athleisure looks back to elegant head-to-toe suiting.
+Of course, you can opt for the jacket paired with lambswool and corduroy trousers, but the two-piece or three-piece suit always gives a distinguished air.

 The garment most famously associated with the Festival is the covert coat, and as the originators of the style, we feel a small glow of pride on seeing the coat in the stands and on the trainers and owners.
-The covert coat combines practicality and elegance, and teamed with the House Check tweed suit and a trilby hat it will make the wearer look effortlessly smart and totally in keeping with his surroundings.
-The final touches are provided by a country tie, paisley silk scarf and hank.
+The covert coat combines practicality and elegance, and teamed with the House Check Tweed Suit and a trilby hat it will make the wearer look effortlessly smart and totally in keeping with his surroundings.